BUTR/MnB2-Bannerlord-CommunityPatch/README.md

 * Item Comparison perk-based coloring
 * Party Morale bonus being too low for >10 food variety
 * Fixed crash that occurs when the Neutral clan gains a clan tier
-* Fixed "Siege Expert" perk being unclickable behind "Legendary Smith" in the Smithing Perk tree.
+* Fixed "Siege Expert" perk being unclickable behind "Legendary Smith" in the Smithing Perk tree ("Siege Expert" effect is still not applied).

 ### Current Features
 * Enable and Disable the Intro Video